 Note: Feasta is a forum for exchanging ideas.
 By posting on its site Feasta agrees that the ideas expressed by authors are worthy of consideration.
 However, there is no one ‘Feasta line’.
 The views of the article do not necessarily represent the views of all Feasta members.

-Brent Ranalli is based in Massachusetts and is a Feasta trustee.
-He is a former instructor in environmental studies at Boston College and a Research Scholar with the Ronin Institute, with interests in Basic Income, monetary reform, and other policy questions.
-Brent is a policy professional who provides project management and communications support to public sector clients at The Cadmus Group, LLC.
+Brent Ranalli is a Feasta trustee based in Massachusetts.
+He is a former instructor in environmental studies at Boston College, a Research Scholar with the Ronin Institute, and a policy professional at The Cadmus Group, LLC.